vFONGv/git-basics-tutorial/README.md

 ## Files in Demonstration

-To illustrate git in action, I pull text files from a great book, [ThinkPython2](http://greenteapress.com/thinkpython2), using wget.
+To illustrate git in action, I pulled text files from a great book, [ThinkPython2](http://greenteapress.com/thinkpython2), using wget.

 ## Install git
 in Terminal